Responsible Gambling in Ohio

 The Ohio Lottery Commission provides a wealth of information on the Play Responsibly page of the lottery’s website.
 There, visitors will find links to treatment programs, problem gambling facts, warning signs, and other resources.

 Users will also find a link to the Ohio Voluntary Exclusion Program.
 Like other states, Ohio enables problem gamblers to self-exclude themselves from the state’s gambling venues.
 In Ohio, individuals can ban themselves from the state’s seven racinos and four casinos for a period of one year or five years, or even for life.
 This is the case for sports betting apps as well.

 Ohio for Responsible Gambling

-Another gambling resources in the state is Ohio for Responsible Gambling.
+Another gambling resource in the state is Ohio for Responsible Gambling.
 The initiative actually brings together resources from four different state agencies: